Rolaids

-Rolaids is an American brand of calcium and magnesium-based antacid produced by Chattem.
+Rolaids is an American brand of calcium and magnesium-based antacid produced by Procter & Gamble.
 It was invented by American chemist Irvine W. Grote in the late 1920s, and originated with manufacturing in Chattanooga, Tennessee, under one of Chattem's forerunner companies, which manufactured the brand for Warner-Lambert; Warner-Lambert merged with Pfizer in 2000.

 In 2006, McNeil Consumer Healthcare, a subsidiary of Johnson & Johnson, acquired the brand from Pfizer Consumer Healthcare.
 In 2013, McNeil sold the brand to Sanofi, following a two-year period where the brand was pulled off the market due to product recalls resulting from quality control and manufacturing issues that also kept former fellow antacid brand Pepcid AC's "chewables" product and other fellow McNeil products like some varieties of Tylenol off store shelves for the same period.
 Rolaids returned to the market at the beginning of September 2013 under Chattem ownership with new packaging, trade dress, and a new liquid variety.
+On March 27, 2024, the brand was acquired by Procter & Gamble.

 Rolaids tablets come in many different flavors, including original peppermint, cherry, freshmint, fruit, tropical, punch, cool mint, berry, and apple.

 2010 recall

-McNeil Consumer Healthcare voluntarily recalled Rolaids products in the Americas, the United Arab Emirates (UAE), and Fiji on January 15, 2010, in consultation with the FDA.
+McNeil Consumer Healthcare voluntarily recalled Rolaids products in the Americas, the United Arab Emirates, and Fiji on January 15, 2010, in consultation with the United States Food and Drug Administration.
 The company initiated the recall following an investigation of consumer reports of an unusual moldy, musty, or mildewlike odor that, in a small number of cases, was associated with temporary and nonserious gastrointestinal events.
 These events included nausea, stomach pain, vomiting, and diarrhea.
 At that time, the Rolaids website carried the following statement regarding product availability: "You may have noticed that ROLAIDS® products are not available at your local retailers.
 We are changing some of our manufacturing facilities where our products are made, a process that will take time to complete.
 We apologize for the inconvenience this may be causing you.
 Your health and comfort are important to us, and we assure you we are working hard to get ROLAIDS® product back on store shelves."

 Another recall was issued around December 9, 2010, as a result of foreign objects that contained metal and wood particles.
 The foreign materials were caused by a third-party manufacturer during the production process.
 Several people complained when they took the product; they also had vomiting, strange taste, and tooth and gum injury.
 After this recall, beyond the small "candy aisle" rolls and chewable lines, the Rolaids line of products was drastically reduced and disappeared from most American retailers until Chattem returned the product to the market in the fall of 2013.